AutoGIS-2017/Exercise-1/README.md

 Thus, let's see how we can read data from a file and create Point -objects from them that can be saved e.g. as a new Shapefile (we will learn this next week).
 Our dataset **[travelTimes_2015_Helsinki.txt](data/travelTimes_2015_Helsinki.txt)** consist of travel times between specific locations in Helsinki Region.
-Our data looks like this:
+The first four rows of our data looks like this:

 ```
    from_id;to_id;fromid_toid;route_number;at;from_x;from_y;to_x;to_y;total_route_time;route_time;route_distance;route_total_lines